tazzyeth/inkyphat_NFTperp/README.md

 Clone this repository
 Install required libraries
-Run the script: python3 perpmilady.py
+change the wallet address to the wallet you would like to see the PnL of (or watch mine) Run the script: python3 perpmilady.py
 Setup Cron to run the script every x minutes

 this is what it should look like once run